roshanlc/marks-mgmt-backend/README.md

-# INTERNAL EXAMINATION RECORDS - BACKEND
+# MARKS MANAGEMENT SYSTEM - BACKEND

-The backend server for the internal exmaination records management system.
+The backend server for the marks management system which is aimed to be used by universites and other educational institutes.

-## _Note: Donot merge with main.
-All development works should be merged to this `development` branch_

-> This is the development branch.
-Create new branches from this one and merge to this after completion.
-> `main` branch is used for pushing codes to hosting ,i.e `production`

 ### Necessary Tools